ThomasCle/Loggage/README.md

 ```

 Note that the `Loggage` class will be named `Log` with this alias, so you would be calling this framework through `Log` instead: `Log.info("Info message")`

+### Custom tracking
+Loggage allows you to hook into it via an `ILoggageEventHandler` instance.
+By settings the `eventHandler` property your instance can be invoked every time Loggage performs a log message.
+This way you can post the log message to Firebase, Fabric Answers, etc.

 ## Release